 This booklet is far more informative than the little card that clips behind the loudspeaker unit and well worth taking the time to read for an insight into what was expected of a warning point operator.

 The gallery contains a scan of the booklet kindly provided by R o d d y B u x t o n.
 He was given it by the BT Engineer recovering the WB1400 receiver from Courtaulds in Spondon, where he was working at the time.

 Power Siren Control Signals

 Externally the siren control equipment known as a 'Receiver Signalling' looks almost identical to the 'Receiver Speech'.
 The receiver demodulates the 72KHz carrier and filters out two control tones known as 'G' the guard signal and 'S' the siren signal.
 The receiver is unaffected by speech broadcasts as they do not imitate the guard signal.
 These two control signal frequencies and their duration remained the same as the superseded system.

-The siren signalling receiver is designed to be automatically self tested by signals sent by the CCP which alternately generates 'Test On' and 'Test Off' signals at 6 hour intervals.
-In response the receiver applies a signal to the line which is detected at the exchange.
+The siren signalling receiver is designed to be automatically self tested by signals sent by the CCP which generates alternately a 'Test On' and 'Test Off' signal at 6 hour intervals.
+In response the receiver applies a signal to the line which is detected in the carrier distribution cabinet at the local telephone exchange.
 Should the receiver not respond to the self test due to faulty electronics or the connecting phone line has become faulty, a telephone exchange maintenance alarm is raised.
 This automatic self testing represents a huge improvement on the previous system, that was only tested six monthly and required a police visit to each siren point to check a test lamp was glowing and then reset it.

 Special Cases Preventing Fault Monitoring from the Local Exchange